Content Creators

 The following sections will show you how to publish your Linked Wearables to be curated.

-Publishing wearables #
+Publishing wearables for review #

 To publish your wearables, you need to: